JaviCervera/wiz3d/README.md

 ### v0.9-beta

 - [x] Replace structs with functions for everything.
+- [x] Mipmapping and lightmaps.
+- [ ] Cube mapping.
-- [ ] Lightmaps (add other missing features from ColdSteel and Soil).
+- [ ] Other features from ColdSteel, Soil and Wiz3D?
 - [ ] Fix object shininess.
+- [ ] Replace spCreateLight with a fixed set of 8 lights that you can setup.
 - [ ] Replace light range with attenuation.
 - [ ] material.ambient.
 - [ ] Spot lights.